sinanyilmaz0/Chiliz-Web3-Mint-Bulk/README.md

-# NFT Marketplace Complete
+# NFT Mint NFT Complete

-Complete version of the NFT Marketplace in CHZ network, using Thirdweb
+Complete version of the Mint in Bulk NFTs in CHZ network, using Thirdweb.
+Your can mint your nft's in bulk

 ## Configuration Process